weiijiie/peggle/README.md

   - When tapped while there are no pegs on the board, it should:
     - Have nothing happen

-- "Save" and "Load" button
+- "Load" button
+  - When "Load" tapped, it should:
+    - Display the level selection popup
-  - When "Save" tapped when there is no text in the "Level Name" text field, it should:
+  - When level selected in the level selection popup and "Confirm" pressed, it should:
-    - Have an alert should pop up with an error message, informing the user to enter a name
+    - Return to the level designer with the selected level blueprint on the screen

-  - When "Load" tapped when there is no text in the "Level Name" text field, it should:
+  - When level not selected in the level selection popup and "Cancel" pressed, it should:
-    - Have an alert should pop up with an error message, informing the user to enter a name
+    - Return to the level designer with the previous level blueprint on the screen

+- "Save" button
+    - When "Save" tapped, it should:
+        - Display a save dialog to enter the name of the level to be saved
+        - If the level blueprint already has a name (ie. if it was loaded), it should:
+            - Autofill the name text field with the name of the level blueprint
-  - When "Load" tapped when there is text in the "Level Name" text field, but the level does not exist, it should:
+        - If the level blueprint does not have a name, it should:
-    - Have an alert should pop up with an error message, informing the user that no such level exists

-  - When "Save" tapped when there are pegs on the board and a name on the "Level Name" text field, then changes are made to the board, then "Load" is tapped with the same pegs and the same name, it should:
-    - Have the pegs on the board be reset to the configuration when save was pressed for the first time
+            - Autofill the name text field with "Custom Level".
+        - When clicking "Save" with a level name field in, it should:
+            - Save the level, rename the current level blueprint to the saved name, and return
+        - When clicking "Save" with an empty or whitespace level name, it should:
+            - Not save the game, and show an error dialog

 #### Game Tests

 - Game View
   - When the game starts, the cannon should already be rotating back and forth at various angles
+  - When the game starts, the bucket should already be moving back and forth at the bottom of the leve.

   - When cannon is tapped at various angles, ball should:
     - Be fired in the same direction as the cannon was facing
     - Especially test the edge cases where the angle is near 0 or 180 degrees to ensure the ball cannot fire upwards

   - When cannon is tapped, the cannon should:
-    - Disappear
+    - Disappear partially

   - When ball hits a peg, the peg should:
     - Not move
-    - Light up
+    - Light up if it has not been hit before
+    - If the peg is green (a powerup peg) and has not been hit already,
+        - The selected powerup should activate

+  - When ball hits a block, the block should:
+    - Not move
+    - Not light up

   - When ball hits the top, left, or bottom boundaries or a peg, the ball should:
-    - Bounce off in a sensible manner'
+    - Bounce off in a sensible manner

   - When ball hits the bottom of the screen, the ball should:
     - Not bounce off
     - Disappear

   - After ball disappears from the bottom of the screen:
-    - All pegs that were hit should disappaer
+    - All pegs that were hit should disappear
     - No peg that was not hit should disappear
     - The cannon should reappear and start rotating again

+  - If the ball is stuck:
+    - After 15 seconds, a peg that haas been hit should be removed from the level

+  - On levels where the height is taller than the screen height,
+    - When the ball falls below the top half on the screen, the camera should:
+      - Pan downwards to follow the ball such that the ball remains in the top half of the screen
+      - Unless the bottom of the level has been reached
+    - When the ball rises above the bottom 70% of the screen, the camera should:
+      - Pan upwards to follow the ball such that the ball remains in the bottom 70% of the screen
+      - Unless the top of the level has been reached

 ## Written Answers